Best General Liability Insurance Companies for Small Businesses in Illinois

 3.97

-Unique by-the-day, by-the-month, and annual policy options with fast digital quotes, ideal for Illinois gig workers, event-based businesses and seasonal operations.
+Offers by-the-day, by-the-month, and annual policy options with fast digital quotes.
+It is a good choice for gig workers, event-based businesses and seasonal operations.

 To do this, we evaluated over 20,000 business profiles, more than 3,500 customer experience data points and performed in-depth analysis of coverage contracts and endorsements to compare how insurers serve Illinois businesses consistently across different industries and regions.
-We then rated each company across categories of affordability (50% of overall score), customer experience (30% of overall score) and coverage options and terms (20% of overall score) to form an overall rating.
+We then rated each company across affordability (50%), customer experience (30%) and coverage options and terms (20%) to form an overall rating.
 For a detailed breakdown of the metrics, scoring methodology, and pricing analysis specific to Illinois, see our full methodology.

 95%